This and That and That

 “It’s their what?” she asked.

 Evan explained the marketing theory to her.
-“And,” he said, “because the price of chicken keeps going up, and because they want to keep the price at four ninety-nine, BoxCo has started up their own chicken farms across the US.
+“And,” he said, “because the price of chicken keeps going up, and because they want to keep the price at $4.99, BoxCo has started up their own chicken farms across the US.
 They’ve become the largest grower of chicken, surpassing even Tyson now.”

 “Wow,” said the woman.
-“That’s pretty smart.”
+“That’s pretty smart of them.”

 “Yeah,” agreed Evan.
 “It’s really smart.
 These guys are no fools.
 This cheap chicken yields huge profits for them because of this placement at the back of the store.”